Serpent: Scalable and Efficient Image Restoration via Multi-scale Structured State Space Models: Introduction

 In this work, we propose \archname{}, a novel architecture for efficient image restoration that leverages state space models capable of modeling intricate long-range dependencies in high-resolution images with a favorable linear scaling in input dimension.
+Our architecture builds upon state space models with selective scan, such as Mamba, while carefully addressing considerations specific to dense vision tasks such as image restoration.
+Our contributions are as follows: \begin{itemize} \item To the best of our knowledge, our work is among the first to successfully leverage SSMs with selective scans for high-resolution image restoration with a focus on model efficiency.
 Motivated by traditional signal processing principles and successful architectures in image segmentation and reconstruction, we design a hierarchical architecture that processes the input image in a multi-scale fashion.
-Our preliminary experiments suggest that \archname{} can match the image quality of state-of-the-art techniques, but with orders of magnitude lower compute and GPU memory requirements and with a compact model size.
+We incorporate Mamba-like blocks tailored for processing images that demonstrate favorable compute and memory scaling with respect to input size, while maintaining high reconstruction quality. \item Our experiments demonstrate that \archname{} can match the image quality of state-of-the-art techniques, but with orders of magnitude lower compute (up to $150\times$ reduction in FLOPS compared to SwinIR, see Figure \ref{fig:frontpage}, left), reduced training speed ($5 \times $ faster than SwinIR \cite{liang_swinir_2021} and $3\times$ faster than Restormer \cite{zamir2022restormer}) and rapid inference (able to process $35\times$ more images per second than SwinIR). \item Our efficient design allows for low GPU memory requirements and a compact model size.
+In particular, \archname{} is able to reconstruct $2048 \times$ resolution images without resorting to activation checkpointing or patch-by-patch reconstruction.
+We achieve a reduction of $5\times$ in GPU memory compared to Restormer at $512\times$ resolution (see Figure \ref{fig:frontpage}, right), allowing for more modest hardware infrastructure when deployed on high-resolution images. \end{itemize}